101 Tips for the Parents of Boys with Autism by Ken Siri (2015).

 Don’t be afraid of the autism label.
 To get services you must have a diagnostic label and the autism (label) diagnosis gets you more of everything.

 As a special education teacher, and before becoming a parent of a child with autism, I felt sorry for those parents who were in denial and could not see the ‘big’ picture.
 I wanted to take the parent aside and say, “Your child is so far away from hitting any developmental milestones, now or ever.
-Please…stop being in denial… accept that Autism label!
-Get started helping him!”
-But of course that would be quite unprofessional of me.
+Please, accept that Autism label!
+Get started helping him / her!”

-Now on the other side of the table …how dare I take that attitude!
-Now I know that the term ‘Developmental Delay’ or PDD-NOS, ‘Pervasive Developmental Delay, Not Otherwise Specified’ sounds better than Autism.
+Now on the other side of the table.
+The term ‘Developmental Delay’ or PDD-NOS, ‘Pervasive Developmental Delay, Not Otherwise Specified’ sounds better than Autism.
 ‘Delay’ and ‘NOS’ implies that better days are right around the corner.
 In the classroom, it just gives teachers a perimeter around which to confidently plan lessons and create goals for the child.
 But those labels throw fear into the hearts of parents.
 In many cases the child’s growth and progress is just delayed, but in other cases, important milestones may never be met, because someone refused the ‘autism’ label.

 54% Having autism does not mean your son cannot have a fulfilling life; do not allow the language of victimhood into your vocabulary.
 Use empowering words that teach him that he is without limits.